sergiosusa/steamcardexchange-enhanced/README.md

 * Game card inventory page:
   * Mark/Unmark cards that you need to easily found it.
   * Export, import and clear buttons to handle users script configuration.
+* Inventory main page:
+  * List of games with cards marked.
+  * Export, import and clear buttons to handle users script configuration.

 ### Supported sites